jithusunny/jithusunny.github.io/content/posts/8-hello-clojure.md

 Learning Clojure Syntax

 ## Going the functional route
 I've been watching Rich Hickey talking about Clojure ideas, Datomic, etc. after the last post.
 He is a charismatic speaker, no question about it.
 But more than his charisma and persuasion, the ideas themselves are impressive.
 Simple in the real sense, I felt.
-There is a certail elegance, clarity and sanity in the functional world I feel.
+There is a certain elegance, clarity and sanity in the functional world I feel.
 Less magic.
 Okay.
 Let's go.

 ## Hello universe
 I will start with a basic clojure program - print 'Hello Universe'.